zentestuken/get_testrail_sprint_defects/README.md

 # Purpose
 Retrieves defects data for a FOLIO Testrail test plan/run fetching defect details from FOLIO Jira.
-Provides counts of affected test cases for each defect.

 # Requirements
 Node.js 18+